You Make It Feel Like Christmas (song): Commercial performance

 On Canadian charts, "You Make It Feel Like Christmas" reached number 26 on the country's main digital sales chart in 2017.
 It spent five non-consecutive weeks on the chart, with its last appearance on the chart occurring in 2020, when it peaked at number 24.
 It also reached airplay charts for Canada: the Adult Contemporary and Hot Adult Contemporary charts, where the song peaked at numbers 2 and 31, respectively.
 On the former chart, "You Make It Feel Like Christmas" became Stefani's most successful solo entry, surpassing "The Sweet Escape" that had previously reached number three.
 The following year, during the 2018 holiday season, "You Make It Feel Like Christmas" also entered the recurrent Adult Contemporary chart in Canada due to heavy airplay.

 Outside of North America, "You Make It Feel Like Christmas" reached the charts in many European countries.
 In Switzerland, the song became Stefani's first chart entry as a solo artist since 2007's "Early Winter".
 It entered at number 80 in 2017 and ultimately peaked at number 40 in 2024; the song spent 11 weeks in total on the Swiss Hitparade chart.
 Similar performance was attained in Germany, where "You Make It Feel Like Christmas" reached number 55, becoming the singer's first entry since her comeback single "Baby Don't Lie" in 2014.
 In the UK, the single debuted at number 100 on the UK Singles Chart for the chart dated December 22, 2017, serving as Stefani's first solo top 100 hit since "Now That You Got It" with Damian Marley in 2007.
 In 2017, the former reached number 98, but during the holiday season in 2018, it re-entered the chart and peaked at number 71 for the week ending December 28, 2018.
 By December 7 of that year, the song had sold 33,500 copies in the UK.
-In 2019, the sales total for "You Make It Feel Like Christmas" increased to 66,000 copies, and it was certified Silver by the British Phonographic Industry (BPI) in December 2022 for sales and streams exceeding 200,000 units.
+In 2019, the sales total for "You Make It Feel Like Christmas" increased to 66,000 copies, and it was certified Gold by the British Phonographic Industry (BPI) in December 2025 for sales and streams exceeding 400,000 units.
 By 2024, the song reached a new peak at 69.
 On the Scottish Singles Chart, compiled by Official Charts Company, the single peaked at number 57.
 Elsewhere in Europe, "You Make It Feel Like Christmas" peaked on the airplay charts in Belgium, Poland, and Slovakia at numbers 31, 43 and 33, respectively.